-How to create an Idea statement for your startup or corporate venture
+How to create an idea statement for your startup?

 How to create an idea statement

 Before creating an idea statement, you must know for which problem your idea is providing a solution.
 Because working on an idea that is not solving a problem worth solving is a waste of time and money.
 We use a problem statement to make sure this is not the case.
 If you know your customer’s problem, it is time to create an idea statement.

 To create an idea statement we use the following formula: <name of idea> is a <type of solution> that <does X> in order to < accomplish Y>